-- e) Approve an annual report on the management of Corporate Responsibility and Sustainability for submission to the Board of Directors. - f) Approve an Annual Report on the Management of Ethics and Sustainability in the Company for submission to the Board of Directors. - g) Supervise the Corporate Responsibility and Sustainability reporting process, by means of a specific document in line with the international benchmarks, for submission to the Board.

-Other functions:

-- a) Keep the Board of Directors informed of its activities and draw up an annual report on activities which must be included in the Annual Corporate Governance Report, and approve an Action Plan and target timetable for each financial year. - b) Propose and report on any other matters relating to the foregoing which may be requested by the chairman or by the Board of Directors or which by their nature fall within its powers. - c) Any other responsibility attributed to it by the Board. - d) Consult with the chairman of the Board of Directors and with the managing director of the Company in the performance of their functions, especially on matters relating to executive directors and senior managers of the Company. - e) Coordinate non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks.
+- k) Submit to the Board of Directors a yearly report on diversity and equality, with guidelines for achieving the improvements targeted in those areas. - I) Ensure that conflicts of interest do not undermine the independence of any external advice the Committee engages. - 5.
+In relation to the employees of the companies of the Group: - a) Propose to the Board of Directors a protocol for the Board's relationship with the employees of the companies of the Group, which ensures the adequate protection of their interests. - b) Inform the Board of Directors on matters regarding the global management policies of employees of the Group, as well as its coherence with the corporate culture and values, as well as with the internal and external regulatory framework. - c) Verify the effectiveness of the aforementioned policies in relation to the protection of employees' interests. - d) Safeguard and ensure that the management systems of the companies of the Group, in relation to employees, are adequate for the development of the corporate culture and values and act as support to comply with the strategies of the Group. - e) Verify the effectiveness of the occupational health and safety policies in relation to the Group's activities, through the corresponding follow-up reports, in coordination with the Audit Committee within the framework of its responsibilities regarding overall control of the risks of the Group. - 6.
+Other functions: - a) Keep the Board of Directors informed of its activities and draw up an annual report on activities which must be included in the Annual Corporate Governance Report, and approve an Action Plan and target timetable for each financial year. - b) Propose and report on any other matters relating to the foregoing which may be requested by the Chairman or by the Board of Directors or which by their nature fall within its powers. - c) Any other responsibility attributed to it by the Board. - d) Consult with the Chairman of the Board of Directors and with the managing director of the Company in the performance of their functions, especially on matters relating to executive directors and senior managers of the Company. - e) Supervise, in matters of its competences, the non-financial and diversity reporting processes in accordance with applicable legislation and international benchmarks. - f) Any other competences conferred on it by the Board of Directors.